Where most WordPress problems actually come from

 Many approaches focus on surface-level changes.

-These approaches address appearance, but not the underlying behavior.
+These approaches improve appearance, but they do not fully address how the system behaves.

 A more stable way to think about it